 With our traditional network-based service, or with most traditional appliance-based network perimeter gateways, there are two limitations that are overcome with the Umbrella roaming client:

 - Roaming / Off-network—If a laptop leaves the office and is not using a full-tunnel VPN at all times (which can be slow), the laptop is unprotected from threats and undesirable content while roaming outside of the network.

 - Granular Reporting and Filtering—With only network-based service, all the DNS traffic visible in your Umbrella reports come from a single network identity.
 The Umbrella roaming client provides computer-level granularity that is specified in policies that you set up in Umbrella.
 Not only can you enforce different security and content filtering settings on a per-computer basis, but you also see computer-level reports.

-- User Identity Support—Identity support is an enhancement to the Umbrella roaming client that provides Active Directory user and group identity based policies, in addition to user and private LAN IP reporting.
+- User Identity Support—Identity support is an enhancement to the roaming client that provides Active Directory user and group identity-based policies, in addition to user and private LAN IP reporting.
 For more information, see Identity Support for the Roaming Client.

 The Umbrella roaming client works with most split-tunnel and full-tunnel VPNs.